Mara Mather: Role of the locus coeruleus in cognitive aging

-How daily sessions increasing heart rate oscillatory activity via slow breathing can enhance brain function
+Heart rate oscillatory activity and brain function

 People with higher heart rate variability (HRV) are typically less anxious and less depressed.
 Previous theoretical perspectives have viewed HRV as an indicator measure of the integrity of brain emotion regulation circuits.
 Mather argued that heart rate oscillatory activity is more than just an indicator of brain health, and in fact has positive effects in the brain and tested this hypothesis in the HRV-ER randomized clinical trial.
 They found that 5 weeks of daily sessions increasing heart rate oscillations by breathing slowly at around 0.1 Hz (known as resonance frequency breathing, due to resonance with the ~0.1 Hz frequency of the baroreflex or blood pressure feedback loop) increased functional connectivity within emotion-related resting-state networks.
 These findings may help explain the emotional benefits of regular resonance frequency breathing.
 The HRV-ER clinical trial also revealed that the slow breathing condition decreased plasma Aβ levels.